utils.fact_sheet

 part of the API response object.

 Reloads this fact sheet from LeanIX.
-Reloading is not done automatically due to performance reasons,
+Reloading is not done automatically due to performance reasons, so it can be done explicitly if required.

 Example: